Hansjörg Eichler Scientific Research Fund

 - Nicole Foster (The University of Adelaide, Australia) Understanding changes in the

-biodiversity of coastal plant communities
+biodiversity of coastal plant communities through time

 - Elizabeth Joyce (Australian Tropical Herbarium and James Cook University, Australia) Phylogeography of the Aglaia elaeagnoidea complex: resolving taxonomy and reconstructing biogeography